-The order of these criteria does not reflect their importance for good writing or their weight in calculating your grade -- all of them are important.
+The order of these criteria does not reflect their importance for good writing or their weight in calculating your grade: each of them matters.
 For guidance on how to improve, refer to "Some Tools for Better Writing" and "Writing as Communication" in the course package, or go to www.utoronto.ca/writing/.
 And use the iWRITE program!